Battle of Mosul (2016–2017): January 2017: Capturing east Mosul

 On 21 January, Iraqi forces continued advancing in the outskirts of the city.
-The Iraqi Army captured the al-Arabi district, as well as al-Qousiyat village, killing some 40 militants killed and destroying four car bombs.
+The Iraqi Army captured the al-Arabi district, as well as al-Qousiyat village, killing 40 militants and destroying four car bombs.
 The CJTF–OIR Coalition also announced that between 19 and 21 January, they had targeted a flotilla of 90 boats and three barges being used by ISIL to cross the Tigris and escape the clashes.
-On the same day, Coalition officials stated that the fight for west Mosul was expected to be tougher than the fight for east Mosul.
+On the same day, Coalition officials stated that the fight for West Mosul was expected to be tougher than the fight for East Mosul.
 On 22 January, the Iraqi Army captured the Al-Milayeen district and Al-Binaa al-Jahiz area, as well as the Mosul-Dohuk road.
 By this point, only the Rashidiyah district was left under ISIL control in eastern Mosul.
 On 23 January, the Iraqi Army entered the Rashidiyah district.
 On 24 January, Iraqi troops captured the Rashidiyah district, as well as the villages of Ba'wiza, Shrikhan and Baysan.
 Following these advances, Iraqi Prime Minister Haider al-Abadi later announced the "full liberation" of eastern Mosul.